daltunay/filtergenie/README.md

 ## 📝 Usage

-1. Go to a supported e-commerce website (leboncoin.fr, vinted.fr, or ebay.fr)
+1. Go to a supported website (leboncoin.fr, vinted.fr, or ebay.fr)
 2. Search for products you're interested in
 3. Click the extension icon in your browser toolbar
 4. Enter natural language filter criteria: